arewecooked.dev

 5,000 megabits ÷ 1000 milliseconds = 5 megabits per millisecond

-At 60fps, I have 16.67ms per frame.
-At 5 Gbps, that's ~83 megabits I can transmit in one frame period.
-If, I am trasmitting for the entire duration.
+At 60fps, we have 16.67ms per frame.
+At 5 Gbps, that's ~83 megabits we can transmit in one frame period.
+If we are transmitting for the entire duration.

 When we compress we are spending precious milliseconds and therefore available bandwidth, this is sub-optimal.